-Currently: Thousands of toxic exposure and cancer injury lawsuits have been filed against Bayer and Monsanto, alleging the company failed to warn consumers of the serious health risks their product presents.
-Contact a Cincinnati Roundup Lawyer if you have been exposed to Roundup and have developed a cancer or serious illness.
+Currently: Thousands of Roundup toxic exposure and cancer injury lawsuits have been filed against Bayer and Monsanto, alleging the company failed to warn consumers of the serious health risks their product presents.
+Contact a Cincinnati Roundup Lawyer if you have been exposed to Roundup and have developed leukemia, non-Hodgkin lymphoma cancer or another serious illness.

 Settlements are likely in the coming months, and you may be able to recover rightful compensation to help pay for your medical costs and pain and suffering.

 The Lyon Firm represents clients in Cincinnati and throughout Ohio in toxic exposure lawsuits.
 Any person who has used Roundup regularly and has developed leukemia and non-Hodgkin lymphoma may have a case worth fighting for.